RussellJurek/SoFiA/README.md

 5. Launch SoFiA

-    Open a new terminal window and type ‘SoFiA’.
+    Open a new terminal window and type:

+    > SoFiA &

 Problems